qishao-chalmers/qishao-notes/docs/10.mix/assignment_qishao.md

 In my research, I also met some paper that they claimed that they found previous cited work has miscoding some unit, so that the cited performance cannot be trusted.

+### Code Review practices & My Work Experience

+When I was in industry, we also follow the guideline of Google C++ programming style.
+But we didn't follow Google's code review.
+During the literature, I found that this part very interesting.

+As a freshgraduate student, I also found that I could benefit a lot from reviewing code from senior or professionals.
+And based on this observation, during my research, when I first stepped into new area, for example compiler, like LLVM, I tends to go back to the initial commit of LLVM project and learn how the initional function was added into LLVM Project.

 ## Guest's Lecture and My Research & Work Experience